AClota/thefinalprojectironhackartur/README.md

 2. Design and implement a CI/CD pipeline using GitHub Actions to automate application delivery
 3. Containerize frontend and backend services using Docker
 4. Deploy and orchestrate containerized applications using Kubernetes on Azure Kubernetes Service (AKS) or EKS.
-5. Configure NGINX Ingress for routing external HTTP(S) traffic to microservices
+5. Configure NGINX Ingress for routing external HTTPS traffic to internal microservices, secured with TLS certificates.
 6. Set up real-time monitoring and dashboards using Prometheus and Grafana
 7. Version control project Architecture diagrams (optional)
 <br>